venmaniselvan/HAkub8-ansibleplaybook/README.md

 # HAkube8-ansibleplaybook
-1. Prerequisites
+1. Prerequisites:
 The account running this ansible playbook should have passwordless ssh account to all nodes (masters and slaves)
 ```
 Masters are:
 192.168.169.160